 Compensation in Wrongful Death Claims

-In a wrongful death claim, the family of the deceased may be able to seek compensation for a range of losses, which can include:
+In a wrongful death claim, the family of the deceased may be able to seek compensation for a range of losses, which can include both economic and non-economic damages.

 - Medical expenses